 Define the threshold and time window for assessing the alert condition.
 Supported time scales are minute, hour, or day.

-If the monitored host or Kubernetes cluster is not available or not responding for the last 10 minutes, recipients will be notified.
+If the monitored program is not available or not responding for the last 1 minute, recipients will be notified.

 You can set any value for % and a value greater than 1 for the time window.
 For example, If you choose 50% instead of 100%, a notification will be triggered when the entity is down for 5 minutes in the selected time window of 10 minutes.